-- 1. Instruments held as accounting trading assets or liabilities under IFRS (such that they would be assessed daily at market value and the value variance reflected in the profit and loss account); - 2.
+- Instruments held as accounting trading assets or liabilities under IFRS (such that they would be assessed daily at market value and the value variance reflected in the profit and loss account); - 2.
 Instruments resulting from market-making activities; - 3.
 Instruments resulting from underwriting commitments; - 4.
 Equity investment in a fund, except when the daily market price is not available for determining the fund's value; - 5.
-Listed equities; - 6.
-Short positions, including any positions in Treasury Notes; - 7.
-Derivative contracts, except those used in hedging and not carried in the trading book, whose contracts are adequately documented and that contain proof of effective coverage; - 8.
-Financial instruments that include derivatives, whether explicit or implicit.
+Exchange-Listed equities; - 6.
+Short positions, including short positions in Treasury Notes; - 7.
+Derivative contracts, except those used in hedging and not carried in the trading book, whose contracts are adequately documented and that contain proof of effective coverage, not necessarily based on the accounting standards but on the economic financial point of view.